Questions? We're happy to help you! Contact us:

 Frances Perkins Students: please see the Frances Perkins Application Requirements.

-To receive full consideration for need-based institutional funds be sure to follow the application requirements carefully:
+To receive full consideration for need-based institutional funds be sure to follow these application requirements:

-- Look for reminders in your MHC email.
-Note: We do not mail/email reminders to parents so please share this information with your parent(s), if applicable.
+- Look for our email reminders sent to your MHC email; We do not mail/email reminders to parents so please share this information.

-- Meet the May 1 Deadline: Late applications are subject to a decrease in grant and an increase in student loan.
-Applications completed after July 15th may not receive full consideration for institutional funding.
+- Meet the February 15 due date: Late applications are subject to a $500 decrease in grant and a corresponding increase in student self-help (loan or campus employment).
+Applications completed after July 1 may not receive full consideration for institutional funding.

 - FAFSA: MHC school code: 002192

-In order to comply with federal regulations, we must collect additional documentation from students who have been selected for verification.
-(Selection occurs after the FAFSA has been filed.)
-This documentation consists of a completed, academic year specific Verification Worksheet and a Tax Return Transcript, if the IRS data retrieval option was not used.
+To comply with federal regulations, we must collect additional documentation from students selected for verification.
+(Selection occurs by the Department of Education after the FAFSA has been filed.)
+This documentation consists of a completed, academic year specific Verification Worksheet and a Tax Return Transcript, if the IRS DRT was not used.
 If you have been selected for verification, the Verification Worksheet will appear as a required document under your financial aid online document tab.
-You may click on the document link in your documents tab and then print and complete the document.
-If a tax return transcript is required from you and/or your parent(s) instructions on how to obtain Tax Return Transcripts from the IRS are on page two pf the Verification Worksheet.
-Please make sure all federal verification documents are submitted directly to our office by May 1, 2014.
+You may click on the document link and then print and complete the document.

-- Students on leave but planning to return for the fall and/or spring semesters should still complete all requirements by May 1.
+- Students on leave planning to return for the fall and/or spring semester should still complete all requirements by February 15.